Israel bombs ‘dozens of targets’ in Lebanon after Nasrallah’s assassination

 “Overnight, we saw several air strikes take place around southern Lebanon.
 Israel isn’t letting up its pressure at all.”

 Israel, which has devastated Gaza in 11 months of relentless bombardment, launched an offensive in Lebanon on Monday after months of deadly border exchanges.

 Nasrallah’s killing on Friday is a dramatic escalation in the conflict between the two sides.

+On Sunday, Iran’s Foreign Minister Abbas Araghchi said the killing of Revolutionary Guards Deputy Commander Abbas Nilforoushan alongside the Hezbollah chief “will not go unanswered.”

 Israel’s strategy